csmc-vaneykjlab/birch/README.md

 Below we list each tab with a description of it includes.
 For details on the results generated and to understand how to use the plots/analysis, please refer to the example usage above.

 ### Home tab
 When the BIRCH web-app initially loads, the home tab is displayed at first.
-The home tab just contains details on what BIRCH is and the workflow followed in BIRCH to go from data affected by batch-effect to batch-corrected data.
+The home tab contains details on what BIRCH is and the workflow followed in BIRCH to go from data influenced by batch-effect to batch-corrected data.

 ![BIRCH home page](Images/home.PNG)